 These two characters prove that it is possible to save female independence in relations but at the same time feel respect to each other.
-Based on their example, one might realize that destiny is something hard to escape or change.
+On the basis of their example one might realize that destiny is something hard to escape or change.
 A number of events that happen to them demonstrate how important and crucial sincere feelings are.
-In addition, if a person gets a chance to be in the power of the most amazing feeling, love, one cannot ignore it.
-Her desire to get into a casino borrowing an Arabic costume makes for Sheik and Diana's meeting; her attempt to escape and a sudden sandstorm stir up the feeling of Sheik's affection to Diana; Diana's abduction and Sheik's wounding prove that their love is true and mutual (The Sheik).
-Such consecutive chain of events seem to be predictable, but it usually leads to the happy end.
+And if a persons gets a chance to be in the power of the most amazing feeling, love, one cannot ignore it.
+Her desire to get into a casino borrowing an Arabic costume makes for Sheik and Diana's meeting; her attempt to escape and a sudden sandstorm stir up the feeling of Sheik's affection to Diana; Diana's abduction and Sheik's wounding prove that their love is true and mutual.
+Such consecutive chain of events seem to be predictable but it usually leads to the happy end.

-In general, The Sheik is one of the most successful silent movies that represents the nature of relations between people in the Middle East.
+In general, The Sheik is one of the most successful silent movies that represent the nature of relations between people in the Middle East.
 Although it is mostly focused on loving affairs, such questions as gender inequality, cultural differences, and awareness about personal roots are also perfectly discussed in the movie.
-The director makes a wonderful attempt to unite the most important human feelings, the necessity to follow traditions and the significance of human destiny.
-Sheik Ahmed Ben Hassan and Lady Diana Mayo are amazing characters who provide a viewer with an opportunity to enjoy, feel, and believe that love has a magnificent power to change and improve everything around.
+The director makes a wonderful attempt to unite the most important human feelings, the necessity to follow traditions, and the significance of human destiny.
+Sheik Ahmed Ben Hassan and Lady Diana Mayo are amazing characters who provide a viewer with a opportunity to enjoy, feel, and believe that love has a magnificent power to change and improve everything around.